A situation is a time-related cluster of anomalous events and known events generated by a system.

 - 1 to 3 (yellow): The situation contains parameter anomalies and/or known events classified as Notice.

 The unknown events are highlighted with red on the parts of the events that are anomalous.
 You can convert events into knowns by adding more context, classification, and descriptions to the events.
-See “Add knowns to prioritize event scoring”.
+See “Define knowns to highlight log events”.

 Expanding and reviewing events in the situation